July 11-17, 2020 or

 Register for Week 6: July 11-17, 2021

 Register for Week 7: July 18-24, 2021

 Read the summer camp leader's guide for more information on how to sign up Scouts for merit badge classes in the online registration system.

 Scouts can be dropped off at Camp Strake on Sunday between 1:30 - 3:00 pm and picked up on either Friday night between 9:00-10:00 pm or Saturday morning between 7:00 - 9:00 am.
 Camp closes at 9:00 am on Saturday.

-Every participant must provide a current BSA Annual Health and Medical Record (Parts A, B, C - Under Are You Going to Camp?).
+Every participant must provide a current BSA Annual Health and Medical Record (Parts A, B, C - Under Are You Going to Camp?) and copy of insurance card front and back.
 A pre-participation physical is needed.

 - Part A is an informed consent, release agreement and authorization that needs to be signed by every participant (or a parent and/or legal guardian for all youth under 18).